 At the tabs above, you'll find information about specific transition strategies and the role of crisis center services in ensuring safe care transitions.

-Consider these findings from the 2008–2012 data from the National Survey of Drug Use and Health:
+Consider the following findings from the 2008–2012 data from the National Survey of Drug Use and Health.

 Of the adults who reported that they had attempted suicide in the past 12 months:

 - 43% received no mental health treatment even though 60% of those who attempted suicide had received medical attention for the suicide attempt, and 43% had stayed overnight in a hospital.

 - 60% did not participate in any outpatient mental health visit.

 - 48% of those receiving mental health treatment received prescription medication for a mental health disorder.

 Han, B., Compton, W. M., Gfroerer, J., & McKeon, R. (2014).
 Mental health treatment patterns among adults with recent suicide attempts in the United States.
 American Journal of Public Health, 104(12), 2359–2368.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4232111/

 This is insufficient care for someone with suicidal thoughts, let alone someone who has attempted suicide.
 But when organizations use effective clinical bridging strategies, it can triple the odds that a patient will link to outpatient care.

 The emerging standard in suicide care requires innovative approaches to creating smooth and uninterrupted care transitions from one setting to another with support and contact provided throughout by the behavioral health provider, physician, or other designated staff from the organization.